doug-martin/it/readme.md

 The following methods are added to assert for convenience

-  * lengthOf - assert the length of an array
+  * `lengthOf` - assert the length of an array
-  * isTrue - assert that a value is true
+  * `isTrue` - assert that a value is true
-  * isFalse - assert that a value is false
+  * `isFalse` - assert that a value is false
-  * isRegExp - assert that a value is a Regular Expression
+  * `isRegExp` - assert that a value is a Regular Expression
-  * isArray - assert that a value is an Array
+  * `isArray` - assert that a value is an Array
-  * isHash - assert that a value is a plain object
+  * `isHash` - assert that a value is a plain object
-  * isObject - assert that a value is a object
+  * `isObject` - assert that a value is a object
-  * isNumber - assert that a value is a Number
+  * `isNumber` - assert that a value is a Number
-  * isDate - assert that a value is a Date
+  * `isDate` - assert that a value is a Date
-  * isBoolean - assert that a value is a Boolean
+  * `isBoolean` - assert that a value is a Boolean
-  * isString - assert that a value is a String
+  * `isString` - assert that a value is a String
-  * isUndefined - assert that a value is undefined
+  * `isUndefined` - assert that a value is undefined
-  * isUndefinedOrNull - assert that a value is undefined or null
+  * `isUndefinedOrNull` - assert that a value is undefined or null
-  * isPromiseLike - assert that a value is Promise like (contains the funtions "then", "addErrback", and "addCallback")
+  * `isPromiseLike` - assert that a value is Promise like (contains the funtions "then", "addErrback", and "addCallback")
-  * isFunction - assert that a value is a function
+  * `isFunction` - assert that a value is a function
-  * isNull - assert that a value is null
+  * `isNull` - assert that a value is null
-  * isNotNull - assert that a value is not null
+  * `isNotNull` - assert that a value is not null
-  * instanceOf - assert that a value is an instanceof a particular object
+  * `instanceOf` - assert that a value is an instanceof a particular object
+  * `truthy` - assert that the value is truthy.
+  * `falsy` - assert that the value is falsy.

 License
 -------